hetrichBR/Neural-Nets/README.md

-A Neural Net trained with the MNISt dataset, to analyze a number
+A Neural Net trained with the MNIST dataset, to analyze a number